-Events Reporting is Sierra Wireless AirLink's modem's new software feature provided via ACEmanager, that allows the users to generate reports from the events that take place.
+Events Reporting is a Sierra Wireless AirLink modem software feature, provided via ACEmanager, that allows users to generate reports from the events that take place.
 Event Reporting Protocol is an intuitive embedded protocol, which automatically formats the messages based on an event trigger.
 The messages generated are then reported to the remote server.